 Introduction of the interaction effect of change in perceptions of joint action success and expectations around team performance on change in Team Click was not significant, β=.004 (95%CI=−.002,.01), SE=0.003, t(30.14)=1.42, p=.17, , , and failed to improve the model fit, , p=.44 (see Table ?).
 This result indicates that the extent to which team performance violations were more or less positive did not have an additive effect on the positive relationship between perceptions of Joint Action Success and Team Click.

-Prediction 1.c: Summary of results Results from the analysis of Prediction 1.c fail to provide evidence for an interaction effect of Joint Action Success and Team Performance Expectations on social bonding.
+Prediction 1c: Summary of results Analysis of Prediction 1c fail to provide evidence for an interaction effect of Joint Action Success and Team Performance Expectations on social bonding.
 These results suggest that the extent to which overall team performance is experienced as a violation of prior expectations does not have an additive effect on the relationship between perceptions of success in joint action and feelings of team click.

 5.3 Prediction 2: Team Click predicts Social Bonding

-The second prediction of this study, that higher levels of team click will predict higher levels of social bonding is designed to test the intuition that athletes will feel more bonded to the team and their teammates when they feel the “click” successful joint action.
-Prediction 2 was tested in the post-Tournament, pre- to post-Tournament, and Overall Tournament survey subsets, using the following model:
+The second prediction of this study, that higher levels of team click will predict higher levels of social bonding tests the intuition that athletes will feel more bonded to the team and their teammates when they feel the “click” of successful joint action.
+Prediction 2 was tested using the 1) post-Tournament, 2) pre- to post-Tournament, and 3) Overall Tournament survey subsets, using the following model:

 SocialBonding= TeamClick